furedi/md5-sha/docs/index.md

 ---
 ## [](#header-2)Abstract

 The MD5-SHA checker program calculates and compares the selected hash code type of the choosed file.
-The Java program uses the MessageDigest class, and runs width jre1.8.0_131.
+This Java program uses the MessageDigest class, and runs width jre1.8.0_131.

 1. Choose a file or type the path and file name.
 2. Copy or type the added hash code.